 How to Speak Up to Your Boss

 You know the solution to your boss’s current problem.
 But, with clenched fists, you lock your jaw and hold your tongue, hoping your smile doesn’t look too fake.
 You want to say something— badly.
+You don’t know how to speak up to your boss.

 You wait for the right moment to share your idea, but something holds you back.